ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

                                    Redirect all requests with scheme "http" to "https".
 This applies to all http requests to the domain.
                                "automatic_https_rewrites":
                                    Help fix mixed content by changing "http" to "https" for all resources or links on your web site that can be served with HTTPS.
+                                "brotli":
+                                   When the client requesting an asset supports the brotli compression algorithm, CIS will serve a brotli compressed version of the asset.
                                "browser_check":
                                    Evaluate HTTP headers from your visitors browser for threats.
 If a threat is found a block page will be delivered.
                                "challenge_ttl":